bhoward/focsipedia/docs/fp/lambda.md

 \end{aligned}
 $$
 That is, $\textrm{FIX}\;g=g(\textrm{FIX}\;g)$, so $f=\textrm{FIX}\;g$ is a solution to the equation $f=g(f)$!

+[^6]: Another way to view this is that each application of `fact_template` takes an imperfect approximation to factorial and produces a better approximation.
+Finding the fixed point is just taking the limit of this series of approximations.

 Using FIX, we may define the factorial function (and by this point you should be convinced that we may define any pure function that we could have written in ReasonML) as follows: